 We conduct our business primarily through our subsidiaries and VIEs and their subsidiaries in China.
 Our operations in China are governed by PRC laws and regulations.
-As of the date of this annual report, our PRC subsidiaries and VIEs and their subsidiaries have obtained the requisite licenses and permits from the PRC government authorities that are material for the business operations of our holding company, our PRC subsidiaries and our VIEs in China, including, among others, the business licenses, the hygiene licenses and the VATS License.
-Given the uncertainties of interpretation and implementation of relevant laws and regulations and the enforcement practice by relevant government authorities, we may be required to obtain additional licenses, permits, filings or approvals for the functions and services of our platform in the future.
+As of the date of this annual report, our PRC subsidiaries and VIEs and their subsidiaries have obtained the requisite licenses and permits from the PRC government authorities that are material for the business operations of our holding company, our PRC subsidiaries and our VIEs in China, including, among others, the business licenses, the hygiene permits for products related to hygiene and safety of potable water and the operating permit for value-added telecommunications services.
+Given the uncertainties of interpretation and implementation of laws and regulations and the enforcement practice by government authorities, we may be required to obtain additional licenses, permits, filings or approvals for the functions and services of our platform in the future.
 For more detailed information, see "Item 3.
 Key Information-D. Risk Factors-Risks Related to Doing Business in China-We may be adversely affected by the complexity, uncertainties and changes in PRC regulation of internet-related businesses and companies, and any lack of requisite approvals, licenses or permits applicable to our business may have a material adverse effect on our business and results of operations."

-Furthermore, we and our VIEs may be required to obtain permissions from the China Securities Regulatory Commission, or the CSRC, and may be required to go through cybersecurity review by the Cyberspace Administration of China, or the CAC, in case of any future issuance of securities to foreign investors.
+Furthermore, we and our VIEs may be required to obtain permissions from or complete filings with the China Securities Regulatory Commission, or the CSRC, and may be required to go through cybersecurity review by the Cyberspace Administration of China, or the CAC, in case of any future issuance of securities to foreign investors.
 Any failure to obtain or delay in obtaining such approval or completing such procedures would subject us to sanctions by the CSRC, CAC or other PRC regulatory authorities.
 These regulatory authorities may impose fines and penalties on our operations in China, limit our ability to pay dividends outside of China, limit our operating privileges in China, delay or restrict the repatriation of the proceeds from our offshore offerings into China or take other actions that could materially and adversely affect our business, financial condition, results of operations, and prospects, as well as the trading price of our ADSs.
 See "Item 3.
+Key Information-D. Risk Factors-Risks Related to Doing Business in China-The PRC government's significant oversight and discretion over our business operation could result in a material adverse change in our operations and the value of our ADSs," and "Item 3.
 Key Information-D. Risk Factors-Risks Related to Doing Business in China-The PRC government's significant oversight and discretion over our business operation could result in a material adverse change in our operations and the value of our ADSs," and "Item 3.
 Key Information-D. Risk Factors-Risks Related to Doing Business in China-The approval of and filing with the CSRC or other PRC government authorities may be required if we were to conduct offshore offerings in the future, and, if required, we cannot predict whether or for how long we will be able to obtain such approval or complete such filing."